 3.3.
 Invoice Dispute.
 Any invoice must be disputed within thirty (30) days of delivery.
 If within that period Customer delivers written notice disputing an invoiced amount and describing the basis for dispute with reasonable particularity, the parties shall make a good faith effort to confer and resolve the dispute within thirty (30) days of delivery of Customer’s notice.
 If Customer has paid all undisputed amounts and engages in good faith negotiations, Emissary’ rights under this Agreement to assess overdue payment charges, suspend access to the System due to non-payment, or terminate the Agreement for material breach based on non-payment of the disputed payment, shall be suspended during that thirty (30) day period.

 4.1.
 Data Accuracy.
 Emissary shall have no responsibility or liability for the accuracy of data transmitted through the System by or to Customer, including without limitation Customer Data and any other data transmitted to Customer by Consumers.

 4.3.
 Use of Customer Data.
-In addition to the license set forth in Section 6 of this Agreement, Emissary may use and disclose Customer Data as reasonably necessary to comply with Applicable Law, cooperate with law enforcement agencies, or attempt to prevent or respond to illegal conduct, fraud, abuse, or a threat to the security or integrity of systems or data including the System or Customer Data.
+In addition to the license set forth in Article 6 of this Agreement, Emissary may use and disclose Customer Data as necessary to comply with Applicable Law.

 5. CUSTOMER’S RESPONSIBILITIES & RESTRICTIONS.